 An alternate to Adobe Creative Cloud for non-designers, Canva is an online graphic design tool that works on a freemium model.
 It currently has 4 million active users.
 Canva doesn’t show ads, and so, it Pro package and premium designs are the major source of revenue.

 With a net worth of 380 billion USD, AWS is a cloud computing service from major tech giant Amazon.
 The platform is for everyone from app developers to decision makers who wish to optimize their business value.
 The core services of AWS include cloud computing and storage, analytics and machine learning algorithms, content delivery networks and IoT builds.

 It is a CRM platform that helps businesses increase their ROI by connecting sales, marketing and other business units.
 It has almost 150,000 customers worldwide, pretty much like HubSpot.
 Also, Salesforce is not free, but comes with a free demo and a trial period.
 It also has plenty of free resources for learning Salesforce functionality and generic topics like growing a business and generating leads.

-Zoom gives us major SaaS development goals because of its mission to innovate video communication in the corporate sector, has specific personal and business use cases, and a target audience that it marketed to.
+Zoom gives us primary SaaS development goals because of its mission to innovate video communication in the corporate sector, has specific personal and business use cases, and has a target audience that it marketed to.

 - Building a SaaS like HubSpot or Zoom?

 - Tekrevol can help you estimate costs and choose the best tech stack for SaaS development.